 - Increased D-dimer levels;

-- Increased fibrin degradation products; and/or
+- Increased fibrin degradation products; and

-- Prolonged prothrombin time.
+- Prolonged PT.

 - Microvascular thrombosis of the toes;